rms-open-letter/rms-open-letter.github.io/index.md

 <!-- Any additional signees should go below this comment in chronological order -->

 - Josh Simmons (President of the Open Source Initiative)
+- Matt Lee (Libre.fm, former member of the GNU Project)